 Whatever it is, he seems to take it in his stride, along with his reputation and broodiness.
 “I know that people think I’m an intense and dramatic sort of actor,” he says.
 “And somebody who always plays the bad guy, which is something you want to avoid doing too much.
 But more than anything, I just love being on a set and the time between action and cut.
 To be able to be a performer and get paid for it?
 I have a tremendous amount of gratitude for that.”

-You Should Have Left is released on-demand on 12 October
+You Should Have Left is released on Blu-ray and DVD on 12 October and is available on-demand now.